 The responder will predict the behavior and anticipated problems associated with the material.
-Anticipated problems that could extend beyond the company property will require support/involvement from local officials.
+Anticipated problems such as gas leak or a fire that could extend beyond the company property will require sup-port/involvement from local officials.
 SDS or other product information will be used to help evaluate the nature and affect to the environment and public health.